 Rock musician charged with having loaded gun on Delta flight

+There are 1 comment on the Log Cabin Democrat story from 14 hrs ago, titled Rock musician charged with having loaded gun on Delta flight.
+In it, Log Cabin Democrat reports that:

-In this Feb.
-18, 2006 file photo, Rick Derringer performs during a campaign rally kicking off George Wallace Jr's bid for the office of lieutenant governor in Montgomery, Ala.
-Prosecutors say Derringer carried a loaded gun in his carry-on bag on a Delta Air Lines flight from Cancun, Mexico, but was stopped after landing in Atlanta.
+Rock guitarist Rick Derringer carried a loaded gun in his carry-on bag on a Delta Air Lines flight from Cancun, Mexico, but was stopped after landing in Atlanta and now faces a criminal charge, authorities said.
+Derringer told a federal air marshal that he flies 30 to 50 times per year with the gun in his carry-on bag, and has never had a problem, a court affidavit states.

 Add your comments below